penguinboots/lil-messenger-clone/README.md

 - Data persisted through MongoDB database using Prisma

 ## Showcase
-** NOTE: Some visual issues with .gif recordings.
+** NOTE: Some display/colour issues with the .gif recordings.
 Sorry!
+Take a look at the live site for the best experience.
 ### New user registration
 !["New User"](/docs/lmc_new.gif)